feichang/lesscss.net/source/docs/reference.md

-Color channel information

-hue

-Extracts the hue channel of a color object.

-Parameters:

-color: A color object.
-Returns: integer 0-360

-Example:

-hue(hsl(90, 100%, 50%))
-Output:

-90
-saturation

-Extracts the saturation channel of a color object.

-Parameters:

-color: A color object.
-Returns: percentage 0-100

-Example:

-saturation(hsl(90, 100%, 50%))
-Output:

-100%
-lightness

-Extracts the lightness channel of a color object.

-Parameters:

-color: A color object.
-Returns: percentage 0-100

-Example:

-lightness(hsl(90, 100%, 50%))
-Output:

-50%
-hsvhue

-Extracts the hue channel of a color object in the HSV color space.

-Parameters:

-color: A color object.
-Returns: integer 0-360

-Example:

-hsvhue(hsv(90, 100%, 50%))
-Output:

-90
-hsvsaturation

-Extracts the saturation channel of a color object in the HSV color space.

-Parameters:

-color: A color object.
-Returns: percentage 0-100

-Example:

-hsvsaturation(hsv(90, 100%, 50%))
-Output:

-100%
-hsvvalue

-Extracts the value channel of a color object in the HSV color space.

-Parameters:

-color: A color object.
-Returns: percentage 0-100

-Example:

-hsvvalue(hsv(90, 100%, 50%))
-Output:

-50%
-red

-Extracts the red channel of a color object.

-Parameters:

-color: A color object.
-Returns: integer 0-255

-Example:

-red(rgb(10, 20, 30))
-Output:

-10
-green

-Extracts the green channel of a color object.

-Parameters:

-color: A color object.
-Returns: integer 0-255

-Example:

-green(rgb(10, 20, 30))
-Output:

-20
-blue

-Extracts the blue channel of a color object.

-Parameters:

-color: A color object.
-Returns: integer 0-255

-Example:

-blue(rgb(10, 20, 30))
-Output:

-30
-alpha

-Extracts the alpha channel of a color object.

-Parameters:

-color: A color object.
-Returns: float 0-1

-Example:

-alpha(rgba(10, 20, 30, 0.5))
-Output:

-0.5
-luma

-Calculates the luma) (perceptual brightness) of a color object.
-Uses SMPTE C / Rec.
-709 coefficients, as recommended in WCAG 2.0.
-This calculation is also used in the contrast function.

-Parameters:

-color: A color object.
-Returns: percentage 0-100%

-Example:

-luma(rgb(100, 200, 30))
-Output:

-65%
-Color operations

-Color operations generally take parameters in the same units as the values they are changing, and percentage are handled as absolutes, so increasing a 10% value by 10% results in 20%, not 11%, and values are clamped to their allowed ranges; they do not wrap around.
-Where return values are shown, we’ve also shown formats that make it clear what each function has done, in addition to the hex versions that you will usually be be working with.

-saturate

-Increase the saturation of a color by an absolute amount.

-Parameters:

-color: A color object.
-amount: A percentage 0-100%.
-Returns: color

-Example:

-saturate(hsl(90, 90%, 50%), 10%)
-Output:

-#80ff00 // hsl(90, 100%, 50%)
-desaturate

-Decrease the saturation of a color by an absolute amount.

-Parameters:

-color: A color object.
-amount: A percentage 0-100%.
-Returns: color

-Example:

-desaturate(hsl(90, 90%, 50%), 10%)
-Output:

-#80e51a // hsl(90, 80%, 50%)
-lighten

-Increase the lightness of a color by an absolute amount.

-Parameters:

-color: A color object.
-amount: A percentage 0-100%.
-Returns: color

-Example:

-lighten(hsl(90, 90%, 50%), 10%)
-Output:

-#99f53d // hsl(90, 90%, 60%)
-darken

-Decrease the lightness of a color by an absolute amount.

-Parameters:

-color: A color object.
-amount: A percentage 0-100%.
-Returns: color

-Example:

-darken(hsl(90, 90%, 50%), 10%)
-Output:

-#66c20a // hsl(90, 90%, 40%)
-fadein

-Decrease the transparency (or increase the opacity) of a color, making it more opaque.
-Has no effect on opaque colours.
-To fade in the other direction use fadeout.

-Parameters:

-color: A color object.
-amount: A percentage 0-100%.
-Returns: color

-Example:

-fadein(hsla(90, 90%, 50%, 0.5), 10%)
-Output:

-rgba(128, 242, 13, 0.6) // hsla(90, 90%, 50%, 0.6)
-fadeout

-Increase the transparency (or decrease the opacity) of a color, making it less opaque.
-To fade in the other direction use fadein.

-Parameters:

-color: A color object.
-amount: A percentage 0-100%.
-Returns: color

-Example:

-fadeout(hsla(90, 90%, 50%, 0.5), 10%)
-Output:

-rgba(128, 242, 13, 0.4) // hsla(90, 90%, 50%, 0.6)
-fade

-Set the absolute transparency of a color.
-Can be applied to colors whether they already have an opacity value or not.

-Parameters:

-color: A color object.
-amount: A percentage 0-100%.
-Returns: color

-Example:

-fade(hsl(90, 90%, 50%), 10%)
-Output:

-rgba(128, 242, 13, 0.1) //hsla(90, 90%, 50%, 0.1)
-spin

-Rotate the hue angle of a color in either direction.
-While the angle range is 0-360, it applies a mod 360 operation, so you can pass in much larger (or negative) values and they will wrap around e.g. angles of 360 and 720 will produce the same result.
-Note that colours are passed through an RGB conversion, which doesn’t retain hue value for greys (because hue has no meaning when there is no saturation), so make sure you apply functions in a way that preserves hue, for example don’t do this:

-@c: saturate(spin(#aaaaaa, 10), 10%);
-Do this instead:

-@c: spin(saturate(#aaaaaa, 10%), 10);
-Colors are always returned as RGB values, so applying spin to a grey value will do nothing.

-Parameters:

-color: A color object.
-angle: A number of degrees to rotate (+ or -).
-Returns: color

-Example:

-spin(hsl(10, 90%, 50%), 20)
-spin(hsl(10, 90%, 50%), -20)
-Output:

-#f27f0d // hsl(30, 90%, 50%)
-#f20d33 // hsl(350, 90%, 50%)
-mix

-Mix two colors together in variable proportion.
-Opacity is included in the calculations.

-Parameters:

-color1: A color object.
-color1: A color object.
-weight: Optional, a percentage balance point between the two colors, defaults to 50%.
-Returns: color

-Example:

-mix(#ff0000, #0000ff, 50%)
-mix(rgba(100,0,0,1.0), rgba(0,100,0,0.5), 50%)
-Output:

-#800080
-rgba(75, 25, 0, 0.75)
-greyscale

-Remove all saturation from a color; the same as calling desaturate(@color, 100%).
-Because the saturation is not affected by hue, the resulting color mapping may be somewhat dull or muddy; luma may provide a better result as it extracts perceptual rather than linear brightness, for example greyscale('#0000ff') will return the same value as greyscale('#00ff00'), though they appear quite different in brightness to the human eye.

-Parameters:

-color: A color object.
-Returns: color

-Example:

-greyscale(hsl(90, 90%, 50%))
-Output:

-#808080 // hsl(90, 0%, 50%)
 contrast

 Choose which of two colors provides the greatest contrast with another.
 This is useful for ensuring that a color is readable against a background, which is also useful for accessibility compliance.
 This function works the same way as the contrast function in Compass for SASS.
 In accordance with WCAG 2.0, colors are compared using their luma value, not their lightness.